How We Can Experience True Rest for Our Souls

-What does it mean to have rest for your soul?
+What does it mean to have rest for our souls?

 “The rest that we find by taking the Lord’s yoke and learning from Him is for our souls.
 It is an inward rest; it is not anything merely outward in nature.”

-But because the rest the Lord gives us is inward in nature, we can be in a very busy or difficult outward environment, yet enjoying inward rest the whole time.
-Whatever our situation, when we come to the Lord, we find a rest that’s for our very souls.
+Because the rest the Lord gives us is inward in nature, we can experience it even in the midst of a difficult environment.
+In any situation, when we come to the Lord, He gives us inward rest for our very souls.
+This is how we experience perfect peace and full satisfaction.

 How can we come to the Lord Jesus today?

-So for us to come to the Lord is to come to our spirit, where He is.
-He’s not limited to one place anymore.
-As the Spirit indwelling our spirit, we can come to Him at any time, in any place, under any circumstances.
-When we come to Him in our spirit and exercise our spirit to contact and receive Him, we find rest for our souls.
+Since He’s in our spirit, for us to come to the Lord is to come to our spirit.
+And we can do this at any time, in any place, under any circumstances.
+When we come to Him in our spirit, we find rest for our souls.

 Four practical ways to come to the Lord and find rest in our daily life

-1. Call on His name—this is the simplest way to come to Him.
+1. Call on His name—this is the simplest way to come to the Lord.
 At any moment, we can cry out, “Oh, Lord Jesus!
-Oh, Lord Jesus!
-I need You!
+Lord Jesus, I need You!
 Oh, Lord Jesus!”
-Simply breathing in His name brings us to the Lord, releases us from our burdens, and fills us with Christ as our real rest.
+Even whispering His name brings us to Him, releases us from our burdens, and fills us with Christ as our real rest.

-2. Pray—we don’t have to worry about composing long, formal prayers to God.
-Instead, we can simply talk to Him in prayer.
+2. Speak to Him in prayer—when we pray to the Lord, we don’t have to compose long, formal prayers.
+Instead, we can simply talk to Him.
 We can pour out our hearts to Him and tell Him all about our situation.
 In this way, we can practice what 1 Peter 5:7 tells us to do: “Casting all your anxiety on Him because it matters to Him concerning you.”

-4. Sing to the Lord—What an enjoyable way to come to Him!
-For instance, the following are some verses from a hymn by Witness Lee:
+4. Sing to the Lord—this is such an enjoyable way to come to Him!
+We can often find rest for our souls as we sing hymns to the Lord.
+For instance, here are some verses from a hymn by Witness Lee:

 I come to Thee, dear Lord,